aheyne/geomesa/docs/user/cli/export.rst

 .. note::

-    This command is intended for testing and small scala data exploration and visualization only.
+    This command is intended for testing and small scale data exploration and visualization only.
 For production map generation it is highly recommended to use GeoServer.

 ======================== =========================================================
 Argument                 Description